miquelvir/edaii-2025/README.md

 4. [Install clang-format](https://formulae.brew.sh/formula/clang-format#default)

-5. Create your group repository from the template
+5. Create your group repository from the template (instructions in the groups spreadsheet)

 6. [Clone the repository using VSCode](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_clone-a-repository-locally)

+8. Run `make r` and make sure you see this message: `Welcome to EDA 2!`

 ## Windows